 Another useful feature is the ability to collaborate with other users on the same project, if you’re working in a team.
 Finally, you can download the label in .png, .jpeg or .pdf format ready for printing.

-Another very intuitive label software is Adobe Spark.
-This program for creating labels is free and based on an online platform: simply sign up – you can even use a social media account – and access the free version.
+Talking of highly intuitive programs for labels, you should also consider Adobe Express, previously known as Adobe Spark.
+This program is free and based on an online platform: just sign up – you can even use your social media accounts to do this – to access the free version.

-We particularly recommend Adobe Spark as label-printing software for beer and wine bottles, so long as you don’t have strict format requirements (customising the format is difficult).
+We particularly recommend using Adobe Express as software per for printing labels for beer or wine bottles, so long as you don’t have strict format requirements: changing the format is tricky in this tool.

 Labeljoy: a software for labels with bar codes